near/docs/docs/tutorials/test-your-smart-contracts.md

 1. View the world state: `getCoords`
 2. Make changes to the state at particular coordinates: `setCoords`

-In a more complex game with a large world, it is optimal to avoid returning the state of the entire world at once.
-Because our game is small and simple, we don't have to worry about this.

 > In the file `assembly/main.ts`
 > - Replace the **entire contents of the file** with the following code